adharvarun/CARTe/README.md

 * 0.1.0
     * Work in Progress
-    * Cart and Search Required to be added
+    * Search & Login to be added

 ## Meta